 #2 Giving more spaces

-Cluttering up the whole space of your website is another mistake that most of the website owners make.
+Cluttering up the whole space of your website is another mistake that most website owners make.

-A cluttered website hardly attract the visitors and hence result in low conversions.
-An experience website builder would always know you to use “White Space” or “Negative Space” in an appropriate manner.
+A cluttered website hardly attracts visitors and hence results in low conversions.
+An experienced website builder would always know you to use “White Space” or “Negative Space” in an appropriate manner.

 This gives room for the elements to breathe and lets the content be visible to viewers.
 If everything is too close and there is no room in between them, the viewers would not be able to see the actual message you are trying to convey to them through your website and would leave without taking any action.

 What you need to do is while designing your website make sure that you use padding & margins to have sufficient space between the text, images, and other important elements of the website.
 Moreover, keep a mobile view in mind while adjusting margins and spaces between elements.

 Here are some basic tips for your website designers to take of your website’s responsiveness: